 You need to put your metaphorical house to get Google Reviews.
 Here are a few things to set right:

-For starters, you need to be within the confines of the terms of service when looking for reviews.
+- Understand Google’s Policies: For starters, you need to be within the confines of the terms of service when looking for reviews.
 That involves not offering any rewards to bribe customers to leave glowing reviews.

-Your business needs to have a business profile with a location pinned on the map.
+- Your Business Needs to be a Place on Google Maps: Your business needs to have a business profile with a location pinned on the map.

-You can create a listing on Google Maps, but that will not automatically allow you control over the listing.
+- Strive for a Verified Google Business Profile: You can create a listing on Google Maps, but that will not automatically allow you control over the listing.
 You need to verify ownership of the business profile by creating a Google My Business account.

 Make it easier to leave reviews by having a link on your website that takes them to the review page.
 That way, leaving reviews is not too much of a hassle.
 The easier it is, the more likely they will do it.

 Again, customers don’t want to go through the tedious process of writing a review.
 Customers will happily avoid leaving reviews if they have to follow a long process.

 Having a shortcut link on your website is commendable.
-However, it will be much better if you customized the review link and shortened it.
+However, it would be much better if you customized the review link and shortened it.